ericpopivker/miniprofiler-web-api/README.md

    Or on original MiniProfiler site: http://miniprofiler.com

-2. Download and add "MiniProfilerX.Profilinig.WebApi" dll as reference to your WebApi project
+2. Download and add "MiniProfilerX.Profiling.WebApi" dll as reference to your WebApi project
-3. Add the following code to Global.asax.cs
+3. Add the following code to Global.asax.cs in WebApi project

     ```C#
    using MiniProfilerX.Profiling.WebApi;  //Add this using pragma